discover-devops/kubernetes_workshop/ServiceDescoveryConcept.md

     key: value
 ```

-- `apiVersion` is set to `v1`.
+- `apiVersion` is set to v1.
-- `kind` is always `Service`.
+- `kind` is always "Service."
 - In the `metadata` field, we specify the name of the Service.

 ## Types of Services

 There are four different types of Services in Kubernetes:

-1. **NodePort**: This type makes internal Pod(s) accessible on a port on the node on which the Pod(s) are running.
+1. **NodePort**: Makes internal Pod(s) accessible on a port on the node where the Pod(s) are running.

-2. **ClusterIP**: It exposes the Service on a certain IP inside the cluster.
-This is the default type of Service.
+2. **ClusterIP**: Exposes the Service on an IP address inside the cluster (default Service type).

-3. **LoadBalancer**: This type exposes the application externally using the load balancer provided by the cloud provider.
+3. **LoadBalancer**: Exposes the application externally using the cloud provider's load balancer.

-4. **ExternalName**: It points to a DNS rather than a set of Pods, unlike the other types that use label selectors.
+4. **ExternalName**: Points to a DNS rather than a set of Pods.
+It doesn't use selectors.

 ### NodePort Service

 A NodePort Service exposes the application on the same port on all nodes in the cluster.
-It spans across all nodes and exposes Pods on a specific port.
-This way, the application can be accessed from outside the Kubernetes cluster using the IP/port combination `<NodeIP>:<NodePort>`.
+Pods may be running on multiple nodes, and the Service spans across all nodes, making the application accessible via `<NodeIP>:<NodePort>`.

-Here's a sample NodePort Service configuration:
+Example NodePort Service configuration:

 ```yaml
 apiVersion: v1